COVID-19 Information & Resources

 Students, Faculty, and Staff

-St. Thomas School requires COVID-19 vaccinations for eligible students, faculty, and staff for the 2021-2022 school year.
+St. Thomas School requires COVID-19 vaccinations and boosters for eligible students, faculty, and staff.

 Visitors to the school-including parents and guardians-are required to show proof of full vaccination.
 Visitors who are unvaccinated or cannot prove vaccine status, must show proof of a negative COVID-19 test administered in the last 72 hours.